 What makes reCUPs different from traditional paper cups?

-Are reCUPs FDA compliant for direct food contact?
+Are reCUPs compliant for direct food contact?

 Do reCUPs meet EU migration standards?